-Distance education: Community college students' perspectives and attitudes toward online courses DISSERTATION
+Distance education: Community college students' perspectives and attitudes toward online courses

 Abdelmuhdi Ali Aljarrah, Colorado State University, United States